-- The actual percentage of the Sub-Fund's Portfolio (Portfolio, in this respect, did not comprise on-rated derivatives and instruments that are non-rated by nature (e. g., cash and deposits)) invested in best-in-class issuers (issuers with a minimum SRI Rating of 2 out of a scale from 0-4) was 101.21 % - The actual percentage of the benchmark invested in best-in-class issuers was 93.15 % - The Sub-Fund adhered to a 20 % reduction of investment universe - The Principal Adverse Impacts (PAIs) of investment decisions on sustainability factors were considered through the adherence to the exclusion criteria applied for direct investments.
-The following sustainable minimum exclusion criteria for direct investments were applied: - securities issued by companies having a severe violation / breach of principles and guidelines such as the Principles of the United Nations Global Compact, the OECD Guidelines for

-Multinational Enterprises, and the United Nations Guiding Principles for Business and Human Rights on the grounds of problematic practices around human rights, labour rights, environment, and corruption issues,
+- The actual percentage of the Sub-Fund's Portfolio (Portfolio, in this respect, did not comprise on-rated derivatives and instruments that are non-rated by nature (e. g., cash and deposits)) invested in best-in-class issuers (issuers with a minimum SRI Rating of 1 out of a scale from 0-4) was 90.15~% - The Principal Adverse Impacts (PAIs) of investment decisions on sustainability factors were considered through the adherence to the exclusion criteria applied for direct investments.
+The following sustainable minimum exclusion criteria for direct investments were applied: - securities issued by companies having a severe violation / breach of principles and guidelines such as the Principles of the United Nations Global Compact, the OECD Guidelines for Multinational Enterprises, and the United Nations Guiding Principles for Business and Human Rights on the grounds of problematic practices around human rights, labour rights, environment, and corruption issues, measure how the environmental or social characteristics promoted by the financial product are attained.